 Countries with the Best Pay

-Many of the countries with a high demand for teachers also offer great pay.
-If you choose to teach at private institutions and international schools in these nations, you’ll find a comfortable income—possibly even better than what you’d be paid to teach in the US:
+Many of the countries with a high demand for teachers also offer good pay.
+If you choose to teach at private institutions and international schools in nations such as these, you should be able to pursue a comfortable income.

 Future TESOL Jobs

 In this ever-changing, globalized, and digital world, the future of TESOL jobs are exciting.
-And with such a high demand for English language teachers worldwide, people are turning to virtual learning.
-If you see yourself as more of a work-from-home teacher, there is absolutely a place for you in the TESOL job market.
+And with a demand for English language teachers worldwide, people are turning to virtual learning.
+If you see yourself as more of a work-from-home teacher, there is absolutely a place for you in the TESOL job market2.

 Further Your Education